April D. DeConick, The Thirteenth Apostle. (c) 2007, Continuum. London, New York.

 The Soul Loss Theory of Death

-March 11th, 2006 · No Comments · christianity, history, metaphysics
+March 11th, 2006 · Comments Off on The Soul Loss Theory of Death · christianity, history, metaphysics

 One of the books that lent me is a look at the Old Testament from the perspective of Cultural Anthropology.
 The title even states the same in fewer words.
-Within this text we are told that the miraculous revivals of the dead performed by Elijah and Elisha only make sense from the perspective of [...]
+Within this text we are told that the miraculous revivals of the dead performed by Elijah and Elisha only make sense from the perspective of “the […]

 Tags: anthropology·early church·paganism·persecution·roman empire